chippyash/db-plantuml/README.md

     - Trigger & trigger()
     - (Stored) Proc and uses()

-The original logical definition was copy-pasta'd from the logical file to the physical file and renders automatically in physical form.
+The original logical definition was copy-pasted from the logical file to the physical file and renders automatically in physical form.

 Take a look at the `dist\*.iuml` files.
-It's the subtle differences between the function declations that allows the transform to happen.
+It's the subtle differences between the function declarations that allows the transform to happen.

 ### Installation
 There is no real need to install this code base.
 You can access the required files remotely using the `!includeurl` directive.

-_You do however, need to install [PlantUml](http://plantuml.com/)_!
+_However, you do need to install [PlantUml](http://plantuml.com/)_!

 ### Usage
 1. Create your logical model to represent customer/user view